-This article aims to provide a comprehensive overview of pollybeak deformity, the types of deformities, and the various treatment options available for patients.
+This page seeks to give a thorough summary of pollybeak deformity, the several forms of defects, and the several treatment choices open to patients.

 What is a Pollybeak Deformity?